iterative/dvc.org/content/blog/2021-10-15-october-21-dvc-heartbeat.md

 [RappiBank](https://bank.rappi.com.br/) encountered and found ways to solve with DVC including:

-- confusing experiment files with different names?
+- confusing experiment files with different names
-- disjointed messaging about training and models and dataset changes?
+- disjointed messaging about training and models and dataset changes
-- holdinging in your head or own notes progress that is not visible to the rest of the team?
+- holdinging in your head or own notes progress that is not visible to the rest of the team
-- heavy run and re-run times without a modularized system?
+- heavy run and re-run times without a modularized system

-Daniel shows how all of these things can be solved using DVC.
+Daniel shows how all of these things can be solved using DVC.🏆

 <external-link
 href="https://medium.com/rappibank/how-to-build-an-efficient-machine-learning-project-workflow-using-data-version-control-dvc-aaeaa9cfb79b"